Power A Clean Future

 Across the nation, we’re seeing communities determine what’s best for themselves when the people at the top won’t listen.
 Multiple states have passed aggressive clean energy laws and pledged to dramatically reduce their carbon emissions.
 Through local, community-driven change, we can make it happen in Ohio, too.

 Some Ohio cities of all political stripes have already taken steps towards a clean energy future.
-Cincinnati, Cleveland, and Lakewood have all committed to meeting a goal of 100% renewable energy by 2050 or sooner.
+Cincinnati, Cleveland, Toledo and Lakewood have all committed to meeting a goal of 100% renewable energy by 2050 or sooner.
 Athens has declared a climate emergency and the city’s voters approved a carbon fee on electric bills.
 Portsmouth has a pledge to reduce carbon emissions 30% by 2030.
-As well, Grove City.

 As the grassroots engine of Power A Clean Future Ohio (PCFO), Ohio Citizen Action is proud to introduce you to the nonpartisan organization that works with local elected leaders and community members to develop and implement proven climate solutions.
 Now is the time for local communities to move Ohio forward.
 Ohio has the opportunity to generate billions in economic investment, create thousands of new jobs, and improve our health, environment, and air quality.
 By embracing an affordable clean energy future, we also address inequities, particularly in disproportionately impacted communities.
-Currently, there are 16 PCFO communities in Ohio.
+Currently, more than one third of Ohioans live in a PCFO community.
+Check if your town is on the list.

 Regardless of where we live, investing in renewable energy is good for our wallets